Peshwari Naan

 - 2 tablespoon finely chopped cilantro

-Knead the dough once again and divide it into 12 equal-sized balls.
+Knead the naan dough once again and divide it into 12 equal parts.
+Roll each part to make round dough balls.

-Take one dough ball, dust it with flour, and roll it to make a 4-inch circle.
+Now take one dough ball and keep it on the rolling surface.
+Dust it with a little dry flour and roll it using a rolling pin to make a 4-inch circle.

-Keep a tablespoon of filling in the center and bring the ends together.
+Keep a tablespoon of nutty filling in the center of the circle and then bring its ends together.

-Sprinkle 2 teaspoon of topping ingredients all over the naan and run the rolling pin all over.
+Sprinkle 2 teaspoon of topping ingredients over the surface of the naan and run the rolling pin.

 Flip the naan upside down and roll with the rolling pin once again.